-OECD head says Biden’s global tax proposal is a game changer
+OECD head: Biden’s global tax proposal ‘a game changer’

-FRANKFURT, Germany (AP) — The new head of the Organization for Economic Cooperation and Development said Tuesday that he is “quietly optimistic” about reaching an international deal on taxing multinational companies, and he called U.S. President Biden’s recent proposal a “game changer.”
+PARIS (AP) — The new head of the Organization for Economic Cooperation and Development said Tuesday that he is “quietly optimistic” about reaching an international deal on taxing multinational companies, and he called U.S. President Biden’s recent proposal a “game changer.”

 OECD Secretary-General Mathias Cormann made the remarks at a news conference after taking over from Angel Gurria, who left office after leading the Paris-based organization since 2006.